spdk/spdk/doc/bdev.md

 ## SPDK GPT partition table {#bdev_ug_gpt}

 The SPDK partition type GUID is `7c5222bd-8f5d-4087-9c00-bf9843c7b58c`.
-Existing SPDK bdevs can be exposed as Linux block devices via NBD and then ca be partitioned with standard partitioning tools.
+Existing SPDK bdevs can be exposed as Linux block devices via NBD and then can be partitioned with standard partitioning tools.
 After partitioning, the bdevs will need to be deleted and attached again for the GPT bdev module to see any changes.
 NBD kernel module must be loaded first.
 To create NBD bdev user should use `nbd_start_disk` RPC command.